How Far Apart Should You Plant Blue Spruce Trees?

 In theory, Blue Spruce roots could damage the foundation.
 But that’s if the tree grows too close to it.

-However, it is unlikely to happen in reality because the root system needs a lot of force to do damage.
-The crown of the tree must be very large to provide a powerful root system.
+However, it is unlikely to happen because the root system needs a lot of force to do damage.
+The tree’s crown must be huge to provide a robust root system.

 What if you plant Blue spruce too close together?